734162621/RAL-Anonymous/README.md

 Build up a container though docker compose file, suggest docker-desktop of version 4.35.1 (173168) in Windows10/11 system.

-Then set your embedding model api (suggest GLM embedding-3) in local dify container http://127.0.0.1/apps and create empty databases and empty document.
+Then set your embedding model api (suggest GLM embedding-3) in local dify container http://127.0.0.1/apps and create empty databases (name as H V E1 E2, E2 for reducing multiple experiences corresponding to the same policy) and empty document (name as map name).

-### Test Dify
+### Test Dify for RAL

 get the dify api_url in local dify container http://127.0.0.1/apps, write to  the script in llm_pysc2/lib/rag_dify.py